josephsl/wintenApps/readme.md

 ## Modern keyboard

-Note: all features below will be part of NVDA 2018.3.
+Note: all features below are now part of NVDA 2018.3.

 * Support for Emoji input panel in Version 1709 (Fall Creators Update) and later, including the redesigned panel in Version 1809 (build 17661 and later).
 For best experience when reading emojis, use Windows OneCore speech synthesizer.
 * Support for hardware keyboard input suggestions in Version 1803 (April 2018 Update) and later.